bf4/webtrees/phpGedView/readme.txt

     PhpGedView

     Version 4.1
-    Copyright (c) 2005 to 2008 John Finlay and others
+    Copyright (C) 2002 to 2008  PGV Development Team.
+All rights reserved.

     This and other information can be found online at http://www.PhpGedView.net